amoffat/HeimdaLLM/README.md

 me](https://github.com/sponsors/amoffat) or [inquire about interest in a commercial license](https://forms.gle/frEPeeJx81Cmwva78).

-To understand some of the potential vulnerabilities, take a look at the [attack surface area](TODO) to see the risks and the mitigations.
+To understand some of the potential vulnerabilities, take a look at the [attack surface](https://docs.heimdallm.ai/en/latest/attack_surface.html) to see the risks and the mitigations.

 # 📚 Database support